-- Are flexible to respond to the uncertain changes already occurring - Will allow an efficient portfolio of both centralized and decentralized energy resources to emerge - Will structure the electricity sector to minimize potential conflicts of interest.
+- Are flexible to respond to the uncertain changes already occurring, - Will allow an efficient portfolio of both centralized and decentralized energy projects to emerge, and - Will structure the electricity sector to minimize

-Unbundle generation from transmission to create independent transmission, system and market operators and remove potential conflicts of interest (especially in medium-large systems)- Single buyer systems often create conflicts of interest: state-owned utilities must invest in their own generation while being required to buy power from IPPs, following power system planning.
+Unbundle generation from transmission to create independent transmission, system and market operators, and remove potential conflicts of interest (especially in medium-large systems, typically beyond 1000 MW installed capacity).
+Single buyer systems often create conflicts of interest: State-owned utilities must invest in their own generation while being required to buy power from IPPs, following power system planning.
 Separating the functions of system and grid operation, and buyer, from those of generation investment and operation creates a platform to plan, procure, and contract least-cost power transparently and competitively.
-The planning, procurement, contracting and dispatch roles of ISOs for managing the grid and power markets will become crucial as new low-cost energy technologies break through.
+The planning, procurement, contracting, and dispatch roles of ISOs for managing the grid and power markets will become crucial as new low-cost energy technologies break through.
 Central grid operators or ISOs will need to build capacity in multiple areas, including:

-- To run effective auctions for new energy capacity, as well as for flexible and distributed resources, including batteries, to complement and balance cheap variable solar and wind energy technologies - To manage variability, flexibility, reliability and system strength and quality through responsive dispatch of generation and flexible resources - To plan extension of the grid, and possibly to interconnect with localised systems and mini-grids.
+- To run effective auctions for new energy capacity, as well as for flexible and distributed resources, including batteries, to complement and balance cheap variable solar and wind energy technologies, - To manage variability, flexibility, reliability and system stability, and quality through responsive dispatch of generation and ancillary services, and - To plan extension of the grid, and to interconnect with localized systems and mini-grids where economically feasible.

-Embrace innovations in enabling technologies and business models, including via investment in local manufacturing of energy products-The growing share of low-cost renewable energy will need to be complemented by both utility-scale and distributed batteries as well as a range of distributed energy resources.
-These will make power systems more efficient and expand generation capacity, while integrating variable renewables and catalysing the transition to green growth.
-Investing in capacity building and local manufacturing centres for these technologies will ensure African countries make the most benefit from these innovations.
+Embrace innovations in enabling technologies and business models, including investment in local R&D, and manufacturing of energy products.
+The growing share of low-cost renewable energy will need to be complemented by both utility-scale and distributed batteries as well as a range of distributed energy resources.
+These will make power systems more efficient and expand generation capacity, while integrating variable renewables and catalyzing the transition to green growth.
+Appropriate incentives to invest in capacity building and local manufacturing centers for these technologies will ensure that African countries make the most benefit from these innovations.

-Free up markets for distributed energy resources through forward-looking policy and regulations-Countries need to make innovation and investment easier in small-scale distributed energy systems through exempting or simplifying licencing and registration requirements for small-scale electricity generation, including mini-grid and off-grid systems.
-Utilities also need to embrace new business models to enter these new markets or, at a minimum, to interface efficiently with them, including through offering energy efficiency services.
+Free up markets for distributed energy resources through forward-looking policy and regulations.
+Countries need to make innovation and investment easier in small-scale distributed energy systems through exempting or simplifying licensing and registration requirements for small-scale electricity generation, including mini-grid and off-grid systems.
+Utilities also need to embrace new business models to enter these new markets or, at a minimum, to interface efficiently with them, including through joint ventures and offering of energy efficiency services.
 Policy and regulatory frameworks need to adjust to allow individuals and businesses to choose how and when to control their energy services, suppliers, and customers.

-Develop more complex and efficient system metering and billing systems and capacities, to interact with consumers who increasingly also become producers of energy (or 'prosumers')-Distribution and retail of electricity will require advanced metering and payment systems.
-Regulated charges will need to reflect time differentiation in energy costs as well as peak-coincidental capacity charges for networks, flexible resources and reliability services.
+Develop more complex and efficient system metering and billing systems and capacities, to interact with consumers who increasingly also become producers of energy (or 'prosumers').
+Distribution and retail of electricity will require advanced metering and payment systems.
+Regulated charges will need to reflect time differentiation in energy costs such as peak/off peak capacity, and energy charges for networks, flexible resources, and reliability services.

-Design tariff, policy, and market reforms to incentivise investment in distributed energy resources and energy efficiency-Allow markets to emerge for willing buyer/seller arrangements, wheeling power across the grid, and smart metering to incentivise low-cost capacity additions through distributed energy resources.
-Lighten duties on energy efficiency materials and technologies to incentivise investment in energy-saving.
-Innovative tariff structures need to accompany these markets to enable utilities to expand their offering.
+Design tariff, smart subsidies, policy, and market reforms to incentivize investment in distributed energy resources and energy efficiency.
+Allow markets to emerge for willing buyer/seller arrangements, wheeling power across the grid, and smart metering to incentivize low-cost capacity additions through distributed energy resources.
+Lighten duties on energy efficiency materials and technologies to incentivize investment in energy-saving.
+Innovative tariff structures need to accompany these markets to enable utilities to expand their product offerings.